dragoste17/movies-api/README.md

 ## Automated Feature Testing

 For feature testing, a separate db is used so as not to interfere with the original db.
-The database used for the internal api calls is the mysql one.
-Only for Client Users, an in-memory sqlite db is used.
+The database used for the internal api calls is the mysql one due to Laravel's design.
+Only for Client API and Unit Testing an in-memory sqlite db is used.

 -   Attach a shell to the `movies-api-php` container and run
     -   `php artisan test`